 At Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
 We also take steps to ensure that all expert advice and recommendations are made independently and with no undisclosed financial conflicts of interest.

-Why trust Select?
+Why trust NBC Select?

-Christina Colizza is an editor at Select and has been a product reviewer since 2018.
+Christina Colizza is a former editor at Select and has been a product reviewer since 2018.
 She covers a range of self-care and skin care topics like shampoos, eyebrow serums and more.
 She also writes and edits Select’s weekly New & Notable column, which highlights exciting product launches, major sales, what Select staffers are buying and some of the team’s latest recommendations and advice.

-Catch up on Select's in-depth coverage of personal finance, tech and tools, wellness and more, and follow us on Facebook, Instagram and Twitter to stay up to date.
+Catch up on Select’s in-depth coverage of personal finance, tech and tools, wellness and more, and follow us on Facebook, Instagram, Twitter and TikTok to stay up to date.